-It is easy to lump exemptions, deductions and credits into the same basket of tax-saving mechanisms, but they are distinctly different.
+It is easy to lump deductions, credits, and exemptions into the same basket of tax-saving mechanisms, but they are distinctly different.
+One major difference is that the Tax Cuts and Jobs Act of 2017 (TCJA) did away with personal exemptions for the tax years 2018-2025, so you won't be able to use exemptions for a while.
 Here are the simplified differences:

 - What They Reduce – Deductions and exemptions both reduce your taxable income, and credits reduce your overall tax bill.
-With reference to Form 1040, exemptions and deductions all take effect before line 43 (your taxable income), and credits are applied after line 44 (the tax you pay on that taxable income).
+With reference to Form 1040, deductions – and when they apply, exemptions – all take effect before line 11 (your taxable income), and credits are applied after line 12 (the tax you pay on that taxable income).

-Exemptions and deductions reduce your taxes proportionally to your tax bracket, but credits reduce your taxes dollar-for-dollar regardless of your tax bracket.
-In other words, if you are in the 25% tax bracket, a $1,000 deduction saves you $250 on your taxes, but a $1,000 tax credit saves you $1,000 on your taxes.
+Deductions and exemptions reduce your taxes proportionally to your tax bracket, but credits reduce your taxes dollar-for-dollar regardless of your tax bracket.
+In other words, if you are in the 10% tax bracket, a $1,000 deduction saves you $100 on your taxes, but a $1,000 tax credit saves you $1,000 on your taxes.

 Let's look at the three categories in more detail:

 - Deductions – Deductions are related to your expenses, but their impact varies based on two criteria – whether they are "above-the-line" or "below-the-line" expenses, and whether they are scaled relative to your income.

 The other distinction in deductions is whether they are itemized – a list of individual deductions you can take – or a standard deduction that you can apply.
 The standard deduction is based on your filing status and has nothing to do with your actual expenses.